fruit-bat/pico-zxspectrum/README.md

 ## Updates
 14/04/24

+Finally, some 50Hz display builds!

+* Updates to HDMI firmware and Pimoroni Pico Demo VGA board:
   * Added support for Ringo's low res mode
-* 50Hz display mode for HDMI builds
-* 50Hz display mode for Pimoroni Pico Demo VGA board
+  * 720x576x50Hz display mode

+The patch to make Ringo looks to see if the display is flipping every 4 lines and if so it switches to doing so with precise timing.
+It's a hack, but Ringo is a nice game and I'm happy to see it working.

+I'll try to add 50Hz modes to the remaing VGA boards when I get time.

 01/04/24
 * New firmware with audio over HDMI